Smartling/SmartlingHelp/_articles/automatic-machine-translation.md

 * For GDN projects, any strings on a GDN page without a translation will be replaced with machine-translated strings.
 A message is appended to the footer of the page to warn the user that the page contains machine translation.

-You can add your computer-generated translation key and turn computer-generated translation on and off at **Project Settings** &gt;**External Translation**.
+You can add your computer-generated translation key and turn computer-generated translation on and off at **Project Settings > External Translation**.

 1. If you are using the Google Translate API, you must obtain an API Key.
 Do not specify any IP addresses for the key.&nbsp;**Note:** Google Translate API is a paid service and you need to have a project set up in the Developers Console with billing enabled before you create a working API Key.
 2. Copy your API Key into the **Google Translate API Key (V2)** field.